Unusual Options Activity Insight: TJX Companies | Benzinga

 Unusual Options Activity Insight: TJX Companies

-Shares of TJX Companies (NYSE:TJX) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $68.27.
+Shares of TJX Companies (NYSE:TJX) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $68.16.

 - Sentiment: BULLISH